 ~ BlavatskyTheosophy.com ~

-SOME RELATED ARTICLES: Ego Is Not a Bad Word, Manas – The Mystery of Mind, 12 Things Theosophy Teaches, The Sevenfold Nature of Man, Atman – The Higher Self, Definite Words for Definite Things, Human Evolution in The Secret Doctrine, “The Voice of the Silence” – An Authentic Buddhist Text, Theosophy – An Explanation and Overview, Books on Theosophy, Who was William Quan Judge?, and Original Theosophy and Later Versions.
+SOME RELATED ARTICLES: Ego Is Not a Bad Word, Manas – The Mystery of Mind, 12 Things Theosophy Teaches, The Sevenfold Nature of Man, Atman – The Higher Self, Understanding Our Seven Principles, Human Evolution in The Secret Doctrine, “The Voice of the Silence” – An Authentic Buddhist Text, Books on Theosophy, Who was William Quan Judge?, The Occult Life of B. P. Wadia, and Original Theosophy and Later Versions.

 “Thyself and mind, like twins upon a line,

 the star which is thy goal, burns overhead.”